One of the most significant and easiest changes that can be made is the number of hours you run your pump for each day.

 - The swimming load – a young family in a warm climate compared with a retired couple in a cooler climate

-- Whether or not the pool has a cover
+- Whether or not you have a pool cover installed

 - Whether swimmers shower before using the pool